ibm-cloud-architecture/dba-onboarding-automation/README.md

                     1. **Merge and Split** - set to Enable
                     1. **Sync services** - set to Enable
                     1. **Edit Service** - set to Enable
-                    1. **Office for the web service** - set to Enable and Allow collaborative editing
+                    1. **Office for the web service** - set to Enable and Allow collaborative editing - *Skip for Openshift env*
                     1. **Email settings** - Use the HTML-based email service checkbox enabled along with **Allow users to send attachments**
                     1. **Additional settings**
                         1. **Show security settings during add and check in actions** - checkbox disabled